s-ol/alive/docs/internals/extensions.md

 ## documentation metadata
 The lua module should return a `Scope` or a table that will be converted using `Scope.from_table`.
-All exports should be documented using `ValueStream.meta`, which attaches a `meta` table to the value that is used for error messages, documentation generation and [`(doc)`][builtins-doc].
+All exports should be documented using `Constant.meta`, which attaches a `meta` table to the value that is used for error messages, documentation generation and [`(doc)`][builtins-doc].

-    import ValueStream from require 'alv.base'
+    import Constant from require 'alv.base'

-    two = ValueStream.meta
+    two = Constant.meta
       meta:
         name: 'two'
         summary: "the number two"